 And For Dessert? :

 Whichever fun, food-based date you choose for your evening, after the meal is when the real fun begins!
 Entice your lover into the bedroom with some sexy lingerie and the promise of a sweet treat.
-If you’re planning on using whipped cream, chocolate sauce, or any of that, just make sure it stays above the waist…you don’t want anything with sugar in it getting anywhere near your naughty bits!
-Flavored lubes and condoms are sugar-free and made to be safe for genitals, so go to town with those if you want to sweeten the deal.
+If you’re planning on using whipped cream, chocolate sauce, or any of that, just make sure it stays above the waist…you don’t want anything with sugar in it getting near your naughty bits!
+Flavored lubes, condoms, and sensual enhancements are sugar-free and made to be safe for genitals, so go to town with those if you want to sweeten the deal.
 Start by engaging with some sensual food play.
-Some examples?
+Need some examples?
 Feed each other strawberries or grapes, spray whipped cream on her nipples and lick it off, or paint a sexy message with chocolate body paint.
-Then move on to pleasing each other (no need to share dessert here!) with favorite oral favors using a yummy, kissable glide, and the sex at the end will be the cherry on top!
+Then move on to pleasing each other (no need to share dessert here!) with favorite oral favors using a yummy, kissable warming aphrodisiac oil or oral numbing spray.
+The amazing sex at the end will be the cherry on top!

 For romantic foodies who like to go out to eat regularly, this shelter-in-place time is definitely a challenge, but we will get through it together.
 It means more cooking at home and more dishes dishes to wash, but also more time to experiment and learn new culinary skills!
 Have fun in the kitchen by yourself or with your partner or family, don’t be afraid to try new things, and be kind to yourself if something doesn’t come out the way you hoped…there’s always pizza to fall back on!
 By cooking at home together as much as possible, you’re helping everyone to stay safe and healthy, and slowing the spread of Coronavirus while slowing down to spend quality time with your love.
 Bon Appetit, lovers!